c0ded00d1e12/ecen224/_labs/data.md

 ## Objectives
 - Understand basic C syntax
 - Know the difference between the standard data types
-- Experiment with `printf` a bit and maybe explain C programming
+- Experiment with `printf` a bit and different data types
 - Compilation of a program by using `gcc`

 ## Overview